knative/eventing/DEVELOPMENT.md

 Once you meet these requirements, you can
 [start the eventing-controller](#starting-eventing-controller).

-Before submitting a PR, see also [CONTRIBUTING.md](./CONTRIBUTING.md).
+Before submitting a PR, see also [contribution guidelines](./CONTRIBUTING.md).

 ### Requirements